Jack Daulton: The Daulton Collection

 The Daulton Collection is an eclectic collection of art and artifacts from all over the world.
 The current acquisitional focus of the collection is German symbolist art; and the collection has been called the world's "most important collection of symbolist art from Germany and Austria."
 The Daulton Collection contains many notable works, including "Waldhexe" ("Witch of the Woods") by the pioneering modernist painter Julie Wolfthorn, as well as the largest collection of Gabriel von Max works in the world (including 13 of his famous oil paintings of monkeys).
-Artworks from the collection have been featured in more than 29 exhibitions in Europe (Germany, Austria, Italy, France, the Czech Republic) and the US.
+Artworks from the collection have been featured in more than 30 exhibitions in Europe (Germany, Austria, Italy, France, the Czech Republic) and the US.
 For example, a 2011 exhibition at the Frye Art Museum in Seattle, Washington, entitled "Gabriel von Max: Be-tailed Cousins and Phantasms of the Soul," centered upon a loan of more than fifty of The Daulton Collection's many works by the artist.
-In addition to short-term exhibition loans, the Collection has paintings on long-term, continuing loan to a number of museums around the world, including the Albertinum museum, Dresden (two paintings); the Leopold Museum, Vienna (two paintings); the Museum Wiesbaden, Wiesbaden (two paintings); and the Memorial Art Gallery, University of Rochester, New York (one painting).
+And, more recently, in 2025, The Daulton Collection loaned 38 works of art to the Leopold Museum in Vienna as part of the groundbreaking exhibition "Hidden Modernism: The Fascination with the Occult Around 1900."
+In addition to short-term exhibition loans, the Collection has paintings and drawings on long-term, continuing loan to a number of museums around the world, including the Albertinum museum, Dresden (two paintings); the Leopold Museum, Vienna (nine paintings and two drawings); the Museum Wiesbaden, Wiesbaden (two paintings); and the Memorial Art Gallery, University of Rochester, New York (one painting).
 Daulton has also gifted artworks to museums, including, in 2024, a drawing by artist Adolf Hirémy-Hirschl to the Instituto Centrale per la Grafica, Ministerio della Cultura (Ministry of Culture (Italy), Rome; in 2000, ten prints by German symbolist artist Max Klinger to the Art Institute of Chicago; and, in 1998, three artworks from Tibet and Cambodia to the Art Gallery of Greater Victoria, British Columbia.